Geometry of the mirror models dual to the complete intersection of two cubics: Picard--Fuchs equation and infinity

 We consider the period along the constructed cycle:

+The period appears in \cite{BvS}.
 The first equality follows from the definition of $\omega$, given in \eqref{eq:etacirc-def}.
 The class $\omega \in H^3(\Y_{\psi})$ is a (double) residue, and the residue is a map dual to the (double) tube map --- hence the first equality in \eqref{eq:phi0}.
 One can use the geometric expansion

 Only the terms $(t_1 ... t_6)^{s} = 1$ (with coefficient $(3 \psi)^{-6s}$) will survive integrating via the Cauchy formula.
 A combinatorial counting argument shows that the expression includes a term

 in its monomial expansion.
 This is a good time to introduce the new coordinate